Visa policy of Mauritius: Visa required in advance

-Passengers in transit must hold a travel document accepted for entry into Mauritius.

-Merchant seamen in transit do not require a visa regardless of nationality or type of transport if the government is informed by the shipping company.

 Mauritius Premium Travel Visa

 In October 2020, Government of Mauritius launched the Premium Travel visa as a response to the impacts of COVID-19 on the Mauritian tourist trade.
 The visa is open to anyone who can show they have the financial resources to support themselves to live in Mauritius.
 The visa does not allow holders to accept a job in the Mauritian economy.

-Statistics
+Visitor statistics

 Most visitors arriving to Mauritius were from the following countries or territories of residence: